Principles VS Rules: Which are better?

 To summarise, having no rules is not the same as having no standards of behaviour- quite the opposite.
 It is about finding ways to communicate expectations without controlling or shaming children, and giving children tools to make good decisions based on principles.

-I hope this post was interesting- to read more about our parenting theories, check out our library of parenting articles.
+I hope this post was interesting- to read more about our parenting theories, check out our library of gentle parenting articles.